exonet/documentation/github.md

 Back in the GitHub Desktop client you will see an overview of the changes that you made.
 Make sure the branch you created earlier is selected.

-Now we can commit these changes to the branch.
+You can now commit these changes to the branch.
 Enter a summary of the changes (for example: `Add new address to firewall`) and click on `Commit to branchname`.

 ### Pull request